Autheo

 What is Autheo?+

 Autheo is a Layer-0 Operating System with an integrated Layer-1 blockchain, built to unify the infrastructure that Web3 applications normally have to stitch together from separate vendors.
-In one environment it provides sovereign identity (AutheoID), decentralized compute (DCC), persistent storage (ABW34), AI inference (THEO AI), and the DevHub developer workspace, all coordinated with native post-quantum cryptography.
+Mainnet is live today with staking and transaction fees operating on-chain, and the DevHub developer workspace is available now; sovereign identity (TheoID), decentralized compute (DCC), persistent storage (ABW34), AI inference (THEO AI), and post-quantum cryptography are rolling out on mainnet over the coming months.
 The goal is to let builders focus on product logic instead of integrating IPFS, Chainlink, The Graph, wallet providers, and cloud compute by hand.
-Autheo is developed by a centralized commercial entity with an associated foundation that stewards the community and open-source work.
+Autheo develops the platform with the Autheo Foundation, which stewards the community and open-source work.

 What can I build on Autheo?+

 Autheo is EVM-compatible, so any Solidity smart contract that runs on Ethereum, Polygon, or other EVM chains can be deployed on Autheo using standard tools like Hardhat and Foundry.
-Beyond smart contracts, developers get native platform services through the DevHub: decentralized compute (DCC) for off-chain workloads, sovereign identity (AutheoID) for authentication and digital asset ownership, persistent storage (ABW34) for data durability, and AI inference (THEO AI) for model calls.
-Typical applications include DeFi protocols, decentralized AI services, post-quantum authenticated wallets, identity-gated content and commerce, tokenized real-world asset platforms, and agentic applications that need both on-chain settlement and off-chain compute.
-Because the identity, compute, and storage primitives are first-class, teams ship faster than they would integrating five separate third-party stacks.
+Beyond smart contracts, the DevHub is rolling out native platform services designed as first-class primitives: decentralized compute (DCC) for off-chain workloads, sovereign identity (TheoID) for authentication and digital asset ownership, persistent storage (ABW34) for data durability, and AI inference (THEO AI) for model calls, coming online on mainnet over the coming months.
+Typical applications include DeFi protocols, decentralized AI services, identity-gated content and commerce, tokenized real-world asset platforms, and agentic applications that need both on-chain settlement and off-chain compute.
+The goal is for teams to ship faster than they would integrating five separate third-party stacks.

 What is the THEO token used for?+

 THEO is the native utility token of the Autheo network.
-It pays for the resources applications actually consume: transaction fees on the Layer-1, staking for validator nodes, decentralized compute (DCC) usage, storage provisioning through ABW34, and AI inference calls through THEO AI.
-Validators earn THEO emissions over a seven-year schedule for helping secure the network, and developers spend THEO inside the DevHub to access metered platform services.
-THEO is explicitly a utility token and not a governance token, because Autheo is run as a centralized commercial entity with a foundation rather than as a DAO with on-chain voting.
+Staking for validator nodes and transaction fees on the Layer-1 are live today, and THEO is designed to also pay for decentralized compute (DCC) usage, storage provisioning through ABW34, and AI inference as those layers roll out on mainnet over the coming months.
+Validators earn THEO emissions over a seven-year schedule for helping secure the network, and developers will spend THEO inside the DevHub to access metered platform services as they come online.
+THEO is explicitly a utility token and not a governance token, because Autheo and the Autheo Foundation steward the platform rather than operating as a DAO with on-chain voting.

 How is Autheo different from Ethereum or Solana?+